microsoft/BCTech/samples/AppInsights/TroubleShootingGuides/README.md

 ```
 in a Python code cell (just create a new notebook and change to the Python Kernel).

-# Now what?
+# I have installed the tools.
+Now what?
 You are now ready to run some notebooks.
 Either write your own or download some from this repository.

-# How to connect a notebook to an Azure Application Insights resource?
+# How do I connect a notebook to an Azure Application Insights resource?
 You need two GUIDs to be able to read data from your Application Insights resource:
 1. Application ID
 2. an API key